jeff-160/CrowJS/README.md

 <p align="center"><img src="logo.png" width=200></p>

-CrowJS is a JavaScript superset that has C++ style macros, which can provide convenience when programming by reducing repetitive code.
+CrowJS is a JavaScript superset that has C++ style macros, seeking to provide convenience when programming by reducing repetitive code.

-## Getting Started
+## Getting started
 Write your code
 ```javascript
 // myfile.js